bchelsea/Slot-Machine/README.md

     - [CLICK ME](https://bchelsea.github.io/Slot-Machine/)
     - Your total Money Won will begin at $500

 2. Click flashing handle on the right hand side to start Emoji Slot Machine
     -  When combination appears:
        - If a Three of A Kind combination you will be notified on the slot machine screen and your total money won will be updated.
        - If a Two of A Kind combination you will not be notified on the slot machine screen and your total money won will be updated.
        - If a No Match combination you will not be notified on the slot machine screen and your total money won will be updated.
     - Repeat process until you become a billionaire or you run out of Money Won.

 3. If your Total Money Won hits 0 or below:
     - It is **<u>GAME OVER</u>**.
 You will be notified on the slot machine screen that your are out of cash and you will be prompted to click <b>NEW GAME</b>
         - when **NEW GAME** button is clicked, your total Money Won is reset to the starting $500 and you are then able to start playing **Emoji Slot Machine** again.
 4. Click NEW GAME
-    - NEW GAME button allows your total Money Won.. or lost (he he) to be reset too the starting $500 amount.
+    - NEW GAME button allows your total Money Won.. or lost (tehe) to be reset too the starting $500 amount.

 </h3>Check out this image of **Emoji Slot Machine** made with some edits to better show you which things do what while you are playing.</h3>